 Selling a business does not necessarily mean that you will have to pay an arm and a leg in taxes.
 If you structure your sales contract properly, file everything promptly and appropriately with the IRS, and consult with a professional, you should be able to save a great deal of money.

 Be sure you do everything by the book.
-While you should take advantage of as many legal deductions you can get, make sure everything is reported fully and correctly so you can enjoy the gain you made from selling your business and the next phase of you
+While you should take advantage of as many legal deductions you can get, make sure everything is reported fully and correctly so you can enjoy the gain you made from selling your business and the next phase of your life.

 If you are a retiring business owner looking to exit your lower middle market business in California, here are five tips to get you started: